Paolo-Monti/image-meta-cleaner/README.md

 # IMClean

-IMClean is a native 64-bit Windows command-line utility for detecting, reporting, and removing EXIF and embedded C2PA/JUMBF metadata from image files.
+IMClean is a native 64-bit Windows utility for detecting, reporting, and removing EXIF and embedded C2PA/JUMBF metadata from image files.
+It includes both an accessible graphical interface and a command-line interface.
 No external runtime libraries are required.

-The executable is named `imclean.exe`.
+The graphical executable is named `imclean-gui.exe`; the console executable is named `imclean.exe`.
+The two executables can be used independently.

 ## Features